kandeng/blender_python_tutorial/chapter_10/video_making_game.md

-# A game for scene building and video making
+# Proposal: a game for scene building and video making

 ## 1. Objectives